NorwegianVeterinaryInstitute/DPI/journal/2025-04-02_debugging_improvement.md

 # TODO
+-[ ] seems to have detected a bug in the file names creation with the inversion of ref and query, appears to occur in gff already -> need to check that

 - [ ] retest the scripts indivudally to be sure the scope of the python import are correct now.

 - [ ] script to help github merging: update dev from main after having merged dev to main. (commands - so do not need to search next time)